Please refer to the University’s Glossary of Terms for policies and procedures.

 The procedures that follow must be read in association with the Compliance Management Framework - Governing Policy and other related procedures.

-The intent of this procedure is to:
+The intent of these procedures is to:

 - provide detailed elements relating to the operation and implementation of the University’s Compliance Management Framework;

-- assign specific accountabilities and responsibilities for components of the University’s Compliance Management Framework; and
+- assign specific accountabilities and responsibilities for components of the University’s Compliance Management Framework;

-- enable the gathering of information to facilitate monitoring and reporting of compliance performance within the University.
+- enable the gathering of information to facilitate monitoring and reporting of compliance performance within the University;

 3. Elements of the Compliance Management Framework